niplav/site/tjpb_exercises.md

 *– p.
 12*

-I usually follow the circle of fiths.
+I usually follow the cycle of fiths.

 ### Chapter 2